hexagoncircle/ryan-mulligan-dev/src/blog/we-can-has-it-all.md

 ## Skate or theme!

 In the next demo, the select dropdown acts as a progressive enhancement.
 The skateboard's theme will update based on the option selected.
+The following is a simplified example:

 ```scss
 :root {